Breaking News | Police Commission To Investigate Report On EndSARS Brutality

 He said the group, led by Mrs Zikora Ibe, submitted the report titled: “ENDSARS: Police Brutality, Protests and Shrinking Civic Space in Nigeria” to the commission on Monday.

-Ogunbiyi, who received the group on behalf of the commission, said the report contained serious allegations and information that would need to verified.
+Ogunbiyi, who received the group on behalf of the commission, said the report contained serious allegations and information that would need to verify.

-She commended the group for a job well done, adding that the commission would continue to do its best to improve the workings of the Nigeria police.
+She commended the group for a job well done, adding that the commission would continue to do its best to improve the workings of the Nigerian police.

 The commissioners said the idea was to ensure that the force operated within defined rules and regulations and with respect to democratic tenets.